tom5760/chrome-ezproxy/README.md

 Change Log
 ----------

+Version 17 - June 11, 2018:
+* Add support for Mozilla Firefox from the same code base.
+* Add an option when right-clicking the browser button, or a link, to copy the transformed URL to the clipboard.
+Right now, this only works on Google Chrome.
+Thanks Adam Rickey @ University of San Diego for the idea.
+* Allow using multiple proxies simultaneously.
+On the options screen, multiple proxies can be chosen.
+When more than one is selected, clicking the extension button will display a popup listing all of them.
+Context menus will also display a sub-menu allowing choice of proxy.

 Version 16 - August 10, 2017:
 * Update to yesterdays release, now uses the "activeTab" permission, instead of the "tabs" permission, which removes the scary warning about the extension